Rebreather: Early history

-Around 1620, Cornelius Drebbel discovered that heating saltpetre (potassium nitrate) would generate oxygen.
+Around 1620, Cornelis Drebbel discovered that heating saltpetre (potassium nitrate) would generate oxygen.

 The first basic rebreather based on carbon dioxide absorption was patented in France in 1808 by Pierre-Marie Touboulic from Brest, a mechanic in Napoleon's Imperial Navy.
 This early rebreather design worked with an oxygen reservoir, the oxygen being delivered progressively by the diver and circulating in a closed circuit through a sponge soaked in limewater, a solution of calcium hydroxide in water.
 Touboulic called his invention Ichtioandre (Greek for 'fish-man').
 There is no evidence of a prototype having been manufactured.